ChangePool/cardano-improvement-proposals/incentives/response.md

 Resistance to change is a long-standing and frustrating problem.
 The following stages are designed to reflect commitment and address readiness for change:

 - **Precontemplation**—There is no intention to change.
 Problem behavior is seen as having more pros than cons.
 - **Contemplation**—Awareness of negatives of problem behavior increases.
-Thinking about changing.
-Seeking information about the problem.
-Evaluating pros and cons of change.
-Reevaluating self and the environment.
+Thinking about changing begins.
+Information is sought about the problem.
+Pros and cons of change are evaluated.
+Reevaluating self and the environment occurs.
-- **Preparation**—Ready to change in attitude and behavior.
-May have begun to increase self-regulation and to change.
-Increased commitment to change.
+- **Preparation**—Readiness to change attitude and behavior is achieved.
+Self-regulation may increase and behavior may begin to change.
+An increased commitment to change emerges.
-- **Action**—Modifying problem behavior.
-Learning skills, methods and processes to prevent reversal to full return to problem behavior.
+- **Action**—Problem behavior is modified.
+Skills, methods and processes to prevent reversal to full return to problem behavior are learned.
-- **Maintenance**—Sustaining changes that have been accomplished.
-Continuing methods of overt behavior change.
+- **Maintenance**—Changes that have been accomplished are sustained.
+Methods of overt behavior change are continued.

 Moving between stages is expected to be: